 The Acorn brand stove was advertised by it’s maker, Rathbone, Sard, and Company, but was not sold in the Montgomery Ward or Sears Roebuck Catalog.
 The company was based in Albany, NY, though they also had manufacturing plants in Detroit and Aurora, IL.
 An advertisement for this particular brand of stove can be found in the special collection of the Miami University library in Ohio or digitally here.

 In the collection of Living History Farms we have a copy of the catalog page showing versions of our stove.
-On the left you can see a stove without warming ovens or a water reservoir.
-On the right you see a stove with both.
+They offer a stove without warming ovens or a water reservoir or a stove with both.
 Our stove has the reservoir, but no warming ovens.
-If you look closely you can see that our stove runs in the $69-$75 dollar range.
+Our stove runs in the $69-$75 dollar range.

 This particular stove came to the 1900 farm house in 1989 after a box social/barn dance celebration raised the money to purchase it.
 The cost was around $3200 – a lot more than the original sale price.
 It was brought in from a heating supplier located in Pennsylvania where it had been restored and was on display when it was found by a Living History Farms employee.

 Though I don’t always like using the stove in the middle of July, I find it rather warm and cozy at this time of year.
 Occasionally people will come through who still use a stove for heating purposes and I ask them why they don’t fry up a steak on it!
 We have a heating stove as well, a Burr Oak that sits in the parlor, which I will tell you about that one some other time.

 For now, if you want to come and see how cozy the 1900 farm house is, even in the dead of winter, join us for a historic dinner.
 We’ll keep the fire burning for you.